 This post was updated to reflect current trends and information.

-Another major task for the “on premises” translation is, in most cases, the need for the company to invest on hardware, software licences and services (internet, dedicated IP, VAN) to be able to exchange EDI documents with their business partner.
+Another major task for the “on-premises” translation is, in most cases, the need for the company to invest on hardware, software licenses, and services (internet, dedicated IP, VAN) to be able to exchange EDI documents with their business partner.

-With the emergence of the cloud based IT services and the affordable plans offered by service providers, the ability to translate EDI “as a service” in the “cloud” and deliver the end result to the ultimate destination, has become a more productive approach.
+With the emergence of cloud-based IT services and the affordable plans offered by service providers, the ability to translate EDI “as a service” in the “cloud” and deliver the end result to the ultimate destination, has become a more productive approach.

-Typically, a service provider offering EDI translation “as a service” will:
+Typically, an EDI service provider offering EDI translation “as a service” will:

 – Act as an intermediary layer between the EDI sender and EDI receiver